 After a few rough drafts, I came up with this fun way for him to “write definitions” without it being boring busywork.
 I know that when he can write a vocabulary word in a sentence and then illustrate it, he truly understands the meaning of the word.

-And he’ll remember it.
+And best of all: he will remember it.

 ✅ Browse through all of our curriculum choices through the years!
 Find detailed homeschool curriculum ideas for Preschool through 12th grade.

-How to Use This Definition Printable Worksheet
+How to Use the Definition Worksheet in Your Homeschool

 My son considers this definition worksheet to be fun and not school work.
 Yay for mom!